 Guiding me is a primary commitment to helping build spiritual community and uniting Jews with the elements of Judaism that resonate most profoundly for them.
 Offering insights into Jewish teachings and rituals, my ultimate goal is to empower individuals to sanctify their path— to hear Judaism speaking in their voice.
 I celebrate the diversity of those I serve and the variety of meanings and approaches toward holiness for each person.

 I have always loved tailoring lifecycle rituals to the sprit and personality of each person and sharing such a heart-centered moment.
 Particularly interested in reimagining mikveh, ritual immersion in natural bodies of water, I seek to sanctify all of life’s moments--from a painful diagnosis or chronic illness to finding love after grief.
 I particularly love immersions in nature which invite us to connect more deeply to the wonders of creation and transformation.
 I am thrilled to be building my rabbinate around creative lifecycle rituals as well as to serve Judaism Your Way.

-Before moving to Denver, I joyously served as the rabbi at Temple Beth Or, a Reform synagogue in Everett, Washington since 2009, I have also taught locally at Temple De Hirsch Sinai, the University of Washington Hillel, and Seattle University.
+Before moving to Denver, I joyously served as the rabbi at Temple Beth Or, a Reform synagogue in Everett, Washington from 2009-2017.
+I also taught at Temple De Hirsch Sinai, the University of Washington Hillel, and Seattle University.

 You can often find me on the hiking trail, soaking up the beauty of the Colorado, tearing up the pavement on my bicycle, or skiing throughout the Rockies.
 I have led hikes in Washington State and New York and have also participated in ten bike trips in both Israel and the United States raising money to support Jewish environmental justice.